• Skip to primary navigation

 The Cumin and Cottage Cheese Dough - Te Pokenga Kumene me te Tīhi Pahī

-• 1 tbsp kākano kumene (cumin seeds)
+• 1 tablespoon kākano kumene (cumin seeds)

 • 1 C (250 ml) wai aromahana (lukewarm water)

-• 2 tbsp (30 g) huka hāura (brown sugar)
+• 2 tablespoon (30 g) huka hāura (brown sugar)

 • 1 hēki (eggs, size 6)